 Where to Brunch in Newport Beach

 For some, breakfast is the most important meal of the day.
-For others, it’s brunch—that glorious chunk of the weekend when both breakfast and lunch fixtures make appearances on menus, and orange juice gets a boozy boost.
-We’ll take that situation any day if we could, plus all the other good things the meal brings.
-Like, friends, since brunch is almost always a social affair.
-And the cheery atmosphere.
-And we hate to sound repetitive, but, the mimosas.
-Sorry, breakfast, but we’re definitely team brunch.
-Here’s where to go if you are, too.
+For others, it’s brunch—that glorious chunk of the weekend when both breakfast and lunch collide, and orange juice gets a boozy boost.
+We’ll take that situation any day if we could, plus all the other good things brunch brings, like friends, since it’s almost always a social affair.
+With that said, here are eight of our favorite places to brunch it up in Newport Beach!

 When it comes to innovation, this industrial-chic hotspot knows best.
 Bosscat Kitchen + Libations puts a crafty spin on American comfort food, offering decadent creations like “Fruity Pebbles” French toast, short rib chilaquiles and their famous donut burger.
 The artful presentation of Bosscat’s flavorful dishes doesn’t disappoint, and the selection of brunch “beverages” like the Flamin’ Hot Bloody Mary is sure to hit the spot.

 Lido Bottle Works For a brunch on the bay, snag a seat at farm-to-table restaurant, Lido Bottle Works!
 This Lido Marina Village hotspot is known for its selection of tasty seasonal dishes, and the brunch menu is no exception.
 Treat yourself to Chef Joel Gutierrez’s signature Monkey Bread, which is crafted with housemade dough, dulce de leche, ancho and burnt orange cream!